josecgil/oblique-js/README.md

 ```

-2. Select the part of the model you want to pass in `data-ob-model` attribute.
+B. Select the part of the model you want to pass in `data-ob-model` attribute.
 If you use the reserved word `Model` it means all the data set previously in `Oblique.setModel()` will be sent to the directive.

 ```
 <img src="/images/premium_user.jpg" data-ob-directive="PremiumBadgeDirective" data-ob-model="Model"/>